From The Sorcerers__Scroll

 dedicated and exceptionally creative individuals have undoubtedly

-found the time and energy and inspiration
+found the Time and energy and inspiration to begin development of the

-milieu of a plane or planes, most DMs
+milieu of a plane or planes, most DMs have shied away from the

-undertaking-at least as a really divergent game system.
+undertaking--at least as a really divergent Game system.

 In fact, upon reflection on the matter, it doesn’t make a great deal of